um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 echo "Job finished with exit code $? at: `date`"
 {{< /highlight >}}

-Note that the above example request whole node's memory with _-\-mem=0_ because the node is allocated for it fully because of the CPUs anyways.
+Note that the above example request whole node's memory with _-\-mem=0_ because the node is allocated  to the job fully due to all the CPUs anyways.

-It is easier to use _-\-mem_ for SMP jobs because the memory is shared between threads (i.e., the memory amount used does not change with the number of threads).
+It is easier to use the _-\-mem_ syntax for SMP jobs because typically the memory is  shared between threads (i.e., the amount of memory  used does not change with the number of SMP threads).
+Note, however, that the memory request should be reasonably "efficient" if possible.

 ## GPU jobs

 The GPU jobs would usually be similar to SMP/threaded jobs, with the following differences:
-* The GPU jobs should run on the nodes that have GPU hardware, which means you'd want always to specify __--partition=gpu__ or __--partition=stamps-b__ .
+* The GPU jobs should run on the nodes that have GPU hardware, which means you'd want always to specify __--partition=gpu__ or __--partition=stamps-b__ or **livi_b**.
-* SLURM on Grex uses so called "GTRES" plugin for scheduling GPU jobs, which means that a request in the formof __--gpus=N__ or __--gpus-per-node=N__ or __--gpus-per-task=N__ is required.
-Note that both partitions have up to four GPU per node, so asking more than 4 GPUs per node, or per task, is nonsensical.
+* SLURM on Grex uses so called "GTRES" plugin for scheduling GPU jobs, which means that the request syntax in the form __--gpus=N__ or __--gpus-per-node=N__ or __--gpus-per-task=N__ is used.

 How many GPUs to ask?
 Grex at the moment does not have GPU-direct MPI enabled, which means that most of the jobs would be single-node.
 The GPU nodes in either __gpu__ (two nodes there, 32GB V100s) or __stamps-b__ (three nodes, 16GB V100s) partition have 4 V100 GPUs, 32 Intel 52xx CPUs and 192GB of CPU memory.
+(There also is the __livi-b__ partition with a large single 16x v100 GPU server, but it seldom has all 16GPUs idle).
 So, asking 1 to 4 GPUs, one node, and 6-8 CPUs per GPU with an appropriate amount of RAM (4-8GB) per job would be a good starting point.

-Note that V100 is a fairly large GPU for most of the jobs, and to best utilize the GPU resources available on Grex it is best to start with single GPU and then try if the code actually is able to saturate it with load!
+Note that V100 is a fairly large GPU for most of the jobs, and for good utilization of the GPU resources available on Grex, it is a good idea to start with single GPU, and then try if the code actually is able to saturate it with load.
 Many codes cannot scale to utilize more than one GPU, and few codes can utilize more than two of them.

 {{< highlight bash >}}
 #!/bin/bash